Eve of Destruction (song)

 "Eve of Destruction" is a protest song written by P. F. Sloan in mid-1965.
-Several artists have recorded it, but the most popular recording was by Barry McGuire, on which Sloan played guitar.
+Several artists have recorded it, but the most popular recording was by Barry McGuire, on which Sloan played guitar and harmonica.

 The song references social issues of its period, including the Vietnam War, the draft, the threat of nuclear war, the Civil Rights Movement, turmoil in the Middle East and the American space program.

 The American media helped to make the song popular by using it as an example of everything that was wrong with the youth culture of the time.
 Its controversial lyrics caused it to be banned by some American radio stations, "claiming it was an aid to the enemy in Vietnam".

 Background

 The song was offered to the Byrds as a potential single in the style of their Bob Dylan covers, but they rejected it.
 The Turtles, another L.A. group, recorded a version instead.
 The Turtles' version appeared as a track on their October 1965 debut album It Ain't Me Babe in July 1965, shortly after McGuire's version was released.
-The Turtles version was later released as a single in 1970 and hit #100 on the Billboard Hot 100.
+The Turtles’ version was later released as a single in 1970 and hit #100 on the Billboard Hot 100.